antonykiran10/Hello-World/README.md

 # Hello-World
 Its traditional

-This is just a sample roject.
+This is just a sample roject

 This is for learning the concept of commits.

+This is for learning Push/ pull